microsoftarchive/cqrs-journey/docs/Journey_04_ExtendingEnhancing.markdown

 colons - '::' - the scope context element may or may not have whitespace between its two characters, and is used to identify relationships between two objects.
-Above, the AR '@Invoice' is generating the 'CustomerSent!' event in response to logic invoked by the 'CustomerInvoiceHandler'.
+Above, the AR '@Invoice' is generating the 'CustomerInvoiceSent!' event in response to logic invoked by the 'CustomerInvoiceHandler'.
 The next example demonstrates use of the scope element on an AR which generates multiple events in response to a single
 command: